Holy Men Who Served

 Martyr · d.
 304

-A deacon at Caesarea in Palestine, Romanus boldly encouraged Christians facing martyrdom during the Diocletian persecution.
+A deacon who boldly encouraged Christians facing martyrdom.
 When brought before the judge, he defended the faith so eloquently that his tongue was ordered cut out — yet according to tradition, he continued to speak.
-He was strangled in prison on the feast of his namesake.

 St. Athanasius the Deacon